March 27, 2023

 As Christians, our desire should be that our lives count for Jesus.
-We were not meant to simply sit in church on Sundays and co-exist with other Believers without meaning or purpose.
-God has called us to serve Him, and how we serve Him is by using our spiritual gifts to serve one another in the Body.
+We were not meant to simply sit in church on Sundays and co-exist with other believers.
+As children of God, we are called to serve Him by serving one another with our spiritual gifts.

-As individual members of the Body, we serve different functions, united in the same power.
+As individual members of the Body, we serve different functions but are united in the same power.
 We were meant to live in unity, not in unison.
-We are not clones or duplicates.
-Though we are ignited by the same source of strength and power, we are each assigned a specific spiritual gift, each distributed by the Holy Spirit himself.
+Though we are ignited by the same source of strength and power, we are each assigned a specific spiritual gift distributed by the Holy Spirit Himself.

-Paul identifies the spiritual gifts in Scripture: wisdom, the gift of knowledge, faith, healing, the gift of miracles, prophecy, discerning spirits, the gift of tongues, the interpretation of tongues, ministry, teaching, exhortation, giving, ruling, and mercy.
+Paul identifies the spiritual gifts in Scripture: wisdom, knowledge, faith, healing, miracles, prophecy, discerning spirits, tongues, interpretation of tongues, ministry, teaching, exhortation, giving, ruling, and mercy.

-We must be careful, however, not to exploit these gifts.
+We must be careful not to exploit these gifts.
 The Devil can counterfeit our assigned gifts to lead the unsuspecting Christian astray.
-The Devil does not use raw material—he works from within our basic knowledge of Scripture and twists it to confuse and discourage.
-Therefore, our spiritual gifts are not toys—they are our tools, not for our enjoyment, rather, they are for our kingdom employment.
-You are a gifted child, important to the kingdom.
-It is necessary to realize your gift, not only for your own relationship with God but for the sake of your church.
+The Devil does not use raw material; he works from within our basic knowledge of Scripture and twists it to confuse and discourage.

 Adrian Rogers says, “Your spiritual gift is not a toy; it is a tool.
 It is not for your enjoyment; it is for your employment.”